HarryHelsing/HarryHelsing/Learning_ToDo.md

 - BattleSnakes (Thanks for the suggestion Brother) [For refining my skillset]
 - Caleb Curry's C Programming Tutorials [For learning C to the level of being able to read C code]
 - C Programming Language Book (on the Wishlist)

+## Resources for the Future
+[When my I've Improved to a level I am ready for the note advanced material]
+- Rustonomicon
+- Crust of Rust
+- Rust book for WASM
+- Rust book for Embedded